 Henny Hiemenz joined the 2011 Concordia University Wisconsin footballl program as the Offensive Coordinator.

 Hiemenz's spread offense has been one of the most potent attacks in the nation over the past few years.
-During the 2015 season he coach Aaron Nixon who set the program's single season record for copmletions (260).
-As well, the 2014 team averaged a Northern Athletics Collegiate Conference best 445 yards per game, including 274.8 passing yards per game, which also ranked 12th nationally.
+During the 2015 season he coached Aaron Nixon who set the program's single season record for copmletions (260).
+As well, the 2015 squad led the Northern Athletics Collegiate Conference for the third-consecutive year in total offense (412.3 yards per game) and the 2014 team had a NACC best 445 yards per game, including 274.8 passing yards per game, which also ranked 12th nationally.

 In 2013, CUW boasted one of the best offenses in the nation, averaging 468 yards per game, including 295 in the air.
 CUW averaged a NACC-best 41.0 points per game, which also ranked 16 nationally.
 The Falcons also set 10 season records, which included touchdowns and first downs.
 Hiemenz also guided quarterback Austin Damaschke, who was a finalist for the Gagliardi Trophy and the winner of the WFCA and NACC Player of the Year honors.

 Hiemenz's quarterbacks have thrived under the spread offense, with Damaschke ranking fourth nationally in 2013 averaging 349.5 yards per game and first in 2014 with 378 total offensive yards per game.
 As well, Nixon ranked 13th in 2015 with 321 total offensive yards per game.